dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Metadata can be manipulated, such as that JSON Web Tokens (JWT) can be tampered with by abusing their invalidation or a hidden field within the token modified.

 To prevent such attacks from occurring, developers should adopt the Least Privilege pattern, where a user’s default access level to any resource is set as “denied” until given permission explicit and that except for public resources, denying requests should be default.
 Privilege should not be granted based on purely a single condition, i.e. a Boolean flag attached to the request, and should instead be set by a combination of conditions based on resource type.

+If clients making DELETE requests, there must be some level of local authentication done on the endpoint to ensure that the clients level of access allows them to delete that resource.

 **EXAMPLE**

 Web server directory listings must be disabled to ensure files such as the metadata and backup files are not present within web roots.